joszz/HyperVAdmin/Documentation/index.md

 	The time between automatic AJAX enabled refresh of list content in seconds.

+* **HyperVEnabled**

+    Whether or not HyperV views are enabled on the website.
+Defaults to true.

 * **HyperVManagementPath**

 	The "\\v2" can be stripped of to support older Hyper-V installations.